Ewan McGregor: Film and television

 He narrated the Fulldome production Astronaut (2006), created for the National Space Centre.
 Around the same time, he also narrated the STV show JetSet (also 2006), a six-part series following the lives of trainee pilots and navigators at RAF Lossiemouth as they undergo a gruelling six-month course learning to fly the Tornado GR4, the RAF's primary attack aircraft.
 McGregor starred opposite Colin Farrell in the Woody Allen film Cassandra's Dream (2007), and he co-starred with Jim Carrey in I Love You Phillip Morris and appeared in Amelia (both 2009) alongside Hilary Swank.
 He played "the ghost" – the unnamed main character – in Roman Polanski's political thriller The Ghost Writer (2010).
 He portrayed Camerlengo Patrick McKenna in Ron Howard's mystery thriller Angels & Demons (also 2009), the film adaptation of Dan Brown's novel of the same name and a sequel to Howard's The Da Vinci Code, co-starring Tom Hanks as Robert Langdon.
 In 2011, McGregor starred in the British comedy Salmon Fishing in the Yemen directed by Lasse Hallström and co-starring Emily Blunt and Kristin Scott Thomas, for which he received his second Golden Globe Award for Best Actor – Motion Picture Musical or Comedy nomination.
-At the same year, he was awarded with the SIFF Golden Space Needle Award for Outstanding Achievement in Acting at the 2011 Seattle International Film Festival.
+That same year, he was awarded with the SIFF Golden Space Needle Award for Outstanding Achievement in Acting at the 2011 Seattle International Film Festival.

 In 2012, he was a member of the Jury for the Main Competition at the 2012 Cannes Film Festival.
 At the San Sebastián International Film Festival, he was awarded the Donostia Lifetime Achievement Award and became the youngest recipient of the award.
 The same year, he also starred in the disaster drama film The Impossible opposite Naomi Watts and Tom Holland.
 In 2013, McGregor starred alongside Meryl Streep and Julia Roberts in August: Osage County, which was based on Tracy Letts's Pulitzer Prize-winning play of the same name.

 McGregor starred in the action comedy film Mortdecai (2015), alongside Johnny Depp and Paul Bettany.
 Robbie Collin of The Daily Telegraph felt the film was "psychotically unfunny".
 He made his directorial debut with American Pastoral (2016), in which he also starred.